lanthaler/HydraConsole/README.md

     php composer.phar create-project -s dev ml/hydra-console path/to/install

-Launch the PHP's built-in web server:
+You can now serve the HydraConsole with PHP's built-in web server:

     php -S localhost:8000 -t path/to/install

-That's all.
+That's it.
 Just fire up your browser and point it to

     http://localhost:8000

 Collaboration
 ------------